Virtual Meeting Information:

 We believe the HSCB should ensure that community members needing services from multiple agencies receive services as efficiently and effectively as possible by creating systems of care.

-We believe that the HSCB should provide a caring community for Livingston County residents by supporting each other’s
+We believe that the HSCB should provide a caring community for Livingston County residents by supporting each other’s work.

 The HSCB also: